zacharyarney/Sprint-Challenge--Hash-Theory/theory/README.md

 > A useful tool for drawing state machines is [Evan's FSM
 > Designer](http://madebyevan.com/fsm/).

+* A lion can be sleeping, eating, hunting, or preening.
+Draw a state machine diagram for the lion and label the transition events that cause state transitions.

 * The VT-100 terminal (console) outputs text to the screen as it receives it over the wire.
 One exception is that when it receives an ESC character (ASCII 27), it goes into a special mode where it looks